tvorova-tvornica/anagram-solver/README.md

 ---
 ## Features
-There are three main modules of this app, namely
 - As admin, request import of famous people from wikidata, by just providing occupation id
 - As admin, import person manually
 - As anonymous user, enter anagram in input field and immediatelly get solution